L-Miritz/mole-team-battle-website/README.md

 ## Display
 The website is still currently hosted at https://www.moleteambattle.com.

 The website features all its content in a single page, with an indexed menu at the top for easier navigation.
 As more competitions are hosted, more topics and content can be added with HTML, using the same structure.
-Below are a few images; if you would like to learn about the context of the competition itself, just access the website or its index page in the repo.
-In the latter case, the images used on the page are in the img folder.
+Below are a few images; if you would like to learn about the context of the competition itself, just access the website or its index page from the repo.

 | ![First website print screen](img-readme/img1.png) |
 | -------------------------------------------------- |